 You are only able to withdraw (or reinvest) your funds at the end of the indicative term of the lending market in which they are invested, except where i) they are repaid to you through scheduled repayment, ii) they are repaid to you by the borrower as a result of the borrower making an additional payment or repaying their loan early, or iii) if you are compensated by the Provision Fund.

-In the 1 Month and 1 Year lending markets, your funds may need to remain on loan to a borrower beyond the indicative term.
+In the 1 Month market, your funds may need to remain on loan to a borrower beyond the indicative term.
 This may occur if, at the end of the indicative term, there are insufficient lender funds available to replace your funds in a loan.
-This period could be as long as an additional eleven months for the 1 Month lending market, and one year for the 1 Year lending market depending on whether your investment in the relevant loan is able to be replaced with the funds of a different investor.
+This period could be as long as an additional twenty-three months, depending on whether your investment is able to be replaced with the funds of a different investor.

 If your funds are committed for a longer period than anticipated you should continue to receive borrower payments and the interest rate should remain the same.